Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Details of algorithms

 then $\gamma_k = \gamma$.
 If there is no such $\gamma$ for $\gamma = 1, 1/2, 1/4, \ldots, 2^{-16}$, then we set $\gamma_k = 0$.
 The stopping criterion of the whole algorithm is the equality $\gamma_k = 0$, which means that the current iteration can not improve the approximation to the solution.
 However, this approach has the following issue.
 Let for $\gamma = 1$, which corresponds to the full Gauss-Newton step, the relative change be very small, e.g.,

-where $\zeta$ has the order of a square root of machine epsilon ($\zeta = 5\cdot 10^{-8}$ in our experiments).
-Then the backtracking line search with its stopping rule \eqref{eq:searchstop} is unstable due to a poor accuracy of calculation of the objective function $\|\tsX - \tsS^\star(\Ai0^{(k)} + \gamma \Delta_k) \|^2_{\bfW}$, which is caused by calculation of ill-conditioned inner products.
+where $\zeta$ has the order of a square root of machine epsilon ($\zeta = 5\cdot 10^{-8}$ in the numerical experiments).
+Then the backtracking line search with the stopping rule \eqref{eq:searchstop} is unstable due to a poor accuracy of calculating the objective function $\|\tsX - \tsS^\star(\Ai0^{(k)} + \gamma \Delta_k) \|^2_{\bfW}$, which is caused by the calculation of ill-conditioned inner products.

 Let us modify the line search in the direction $\Delta_k$ for the case when the condition \eqref{eq:searchthr} is valid.
-Both MGN and VPGN methods can be considered in two ways, as iterations of parameters $\Ai0^{(k)}$ and as iterations of series $\tsS^\star(\Ai0^{(k)})$.
-When \eqref{eq:searchthr} is fulfilled at the $k$-th iteration step, we do not realize the backtracking line search; instead, we make a choice between two step sizes: $\gamma_k=1$ (the full step) or $\gamma_k=0$ (which stops the whole algorithm), where the choice is performed with the help of vectors of parameters.
+Both MGN and VPGN methods can be considered in two ways, as iterations of the parameters $\Ai0^{(k)}$ and as iterations of the series $\tsS^\star(\Ai0^{(k)})$.
+When \eqref{eq:searchthr} is fulfilled at the $k$-th iteration step, we do not realize the backtracking line search; instead, we make a choice between two step sizes: $\gamma_k=1$ (the full step) or $\gamma_k=0$ (which stops the whole algorithm), where the choice is performed with the help of the vectors of parameters.
 Denote the difference between the vectors of parameters at adjacent iterations as $\widetilde \Delta_k = \Ai0^{(k+1)} - \Ai0^{(k)}$, which coincides with the direction vector $\Delta_k$ when $\gamma_k = 1$ according to step 8 of the algorithms.
 Let \eqref{eq:searchthr} be fulfilled.
 If $k=0$, we perform the full step with $\gamma_k=1$.
 Otherwise, we compare $\| \widetilde \Delta_{k} \|$ and $\| \widetilde \Delta_{k-1} \|$.
 If $\| \widetilde \Delta_{k} \| < \| \widetilde \Delta_{k-1} \|$, then we set $\gamma_k = 1$; otherwise we put $\gamma_k = 0$ and stop the algorithm.
 Thus, we propose a combination of the line search at step 7 and the algorithm stopping criterion with improved accuracy and stability.